Laanu/Class_Project_Energy/Proposal.md

 ## Research Questions:
     1.)
 Future stock performance comparison across renewable and non-renewable energy sector 2.)
 Is it actually feasible to use mostly renewable energy?
     3.)
-Political and regulation impact on these stock performance
+How does renewable and non-renewable energy perform compared to the overall stock market

 ## Dataset Sources:
     - EIA.gov (energy data)